PM&R Sports Medicine Fellowship (Rochester, Minnesota)

 The PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal physiatry and prepares fellows for sports- and musculoskeletal-based practices in academic or private practice settings, including multidisciplinary groups.

 The PM&R Sports Medicine Fellowship at Mayo Clinic's campus in Rochester was established in 1990.
 Typically, one trainee completes the fellowship each year.

-Our graduates have been successful at obtaining positions in both academic institutions and multispecialty groups, including Mayo Clinic, Rehabilitation Institute of Chicago, Kessler Institute for Rehabilitation, Hospital for Special Surgery, Johns Hopkins University, Cleveland Clinic, University of Michigan, University of Iowa, University of Washington, Seattle Swedish Hospital and University of Pittsburgh.
+Our graduates have been successful at obtaining positions in both academic institutions and multispecialty groups, including Mayo Clinic, Rehabilitation Institute of Chicago, Kessler Institute for Rehabilitation, Hospital for Special Surgery, Johns Hopkins University, Cleveland Clinic, University of Michigan, University of Iowa, University of Washington, Seattle Swedish Hospital, University of Pittsburgh, and Ohio State University.

 About the Sports Medicine Center

 Sports Medicine Center staff members treat sports- and activity-related injuries to facilitate a quick return to sports and activity.
 The center provides a coordinated, multidisciplinary approach to diagnose musculoskeletal conditions.
 The center is an outpatient clinic and is affiliated with Mayo Clinic's Department of Physical Medicine and Rehabilitation and Department of Orthopedic Surgery.
 Fellows have direct access to Sports Medicine Center staff at Mayo Clinic's campus in Rochester throughout their training.

 Both competitive and recreational athletes are at risk of injuries that limit their performance.
 The Mayo Clinic Sports Medicine Center involves specialists from a variety of disciplines who work in concert to meet the needs of each patient.